robertpi/music-synth/README.md

 To do this we first need to define a sample rate, which is the frequency at which samples will be collected / played back.
 The industry standard for this is 44,100Hz.

-Give the sample rate, each sample in the frequence represents the amplitude of the wave at a current time.
+Each float in the collection is a sample, which represents the amplitude of the wave at a current time.
 The time is calculated implicitly from the period of the sample frequency.

 ![sound waves](img/signal-sampling.png)